cylc/cylc-doc/src/user-guide/running-suites.rst

 -----------------------------------

-Job submission commands, event handlers, and job poll and kill commands, are executed by the suite server program in a "pool" of asynchronous subprocesses, in order to avoid holding the suite up.
+Job submission commands, event handlers, and job poll and kill commands, are executed by the :term:`scheduler` in a "pool" of asynchronous subprocesses, in order to avoid holding the suite up.
 The process pool is actively managed to limit it to a configurable size :cylc:conf:`global.cylc|process pool size`